zia76/NBATweets/README.md

 ####Summary
 I wanted to combine data munging techniques with visualization, so I created a pipeline that allows me to:
 - catch tweets from the twitter streaming API matching a given search query, outputting tweets in json (catchTwitterStream.py)
-- filter the tweets for those containing GPS coordinate information and output the coordinates in csv (readTwitterStream.py)
+- extract tweet timestamps (readTwitterStream2.py) and filter the tweets for those containing GPS coordinate information (readTwitterStream.py) and output the times/coordinates in csv,  and
-- load the tweet coordinates into d3 and interactively visualize tweets on a global map (index.html)
+- load the tweet data into d3 and interactively visualize them on a global map (index.html)

 As an example use of this pipeline, I collected tweets matching 3 queries during the last game of the 2015 NBA finals on June 16th.
 The queries were: 'Warriors', 'Cavaliers', and 'NBAfinals'.
 The visualization includes buttons to select each search term, and when pressed, you can watch the tweets appear on the map chronologically as the game proceeds.